whisthq/whist/protocol/test/README.md

 #### Posting results

-Upon completion of the test, the `Protocol: End-to-End Streaming Testing` posts the results on a secret Github Gist, which is accessible by the link that is printed at the end of the `Parse & Display Test Results` step output on CI.
+Upon completion of the test, the `Protocol: End-to-End Streaming Testing` posts the results on a secret GitHub Gist, which is accessible by the link that is printed at the end of the `Parse & Display Test Results` step output on CI.
 For nightly runs on `dev`, we also post the result on Slack, in the `alerts-dev` channel.
 When the workflow is triggered by a commit to a branch with an open PR, we also post the results as a comment to that PR's body.